 How do you treat stretch marks?

 If you develop stretch marks, it’s important to treat them straight away.
 Otherwise, they may get worse and be harder to treat later down the line.
+Removing stretch marks is all about acting quickly.

 Use a topical cream